masc-ucsc/docs/docs/pyrope/06-functions.md

   belong to the separate `flow` category, which has been merged into `mod`).

-- `fluid` is a transactional block with valid/retry handshakes on its inputs and outputs.
+- `fluid` (TBD: not yet implemented) is a transactional block with valid/retry handshakes on its inputs and outputs.
 Fluid availability is dynamic: a transaction advances only when `.[fire]` is true (`.[valid] and !.[retry]`).
 A `fluid` call must be bound with a `fluid` declaration, and fluid calls are allowed only